telerik/blazor-docs/knowledge-base/slider-max-parameter-zero-error.md

 >warning ArgumentException: Telerik.Blazor.Components.TelerikSlider`1[System.Int32] requires the Max parameter.

 ## Cause\Possible Cause(s)
-Since the max parameter is a required parameter, we are checking if the user has provided value.
-That being said, if the user doesn't set any value for the Max parameter, the parameter will stay with its default value and throw an error.
-The default value for a non-nullable type (like int) is 0, and when you manually set 0 to the Max parameter, the component acts like there is no Max parameter declared and throws an error again.
+The `Max` parameter is a required attribute and the component is checking if it is set.
+If the developer doesn't set any value for `Max` and the Slider `Value` type is `int`, then the `Max` parameter value will match the default value of the `int` type.
+This causes the observed error.
+The default value for the non-nullable `int` type is 0, and when you explicitly set `Max` to 0, the component acts like there is no parameter value set and still throws the error.

 ## Solution
 You can avoid this exception by using a nullable type of the bound value.